-To put that into perspective, that’s more than sevenfold the wealth accumulated by the top 10 in the time period prior.
-As just one example, Elon Musk witnessed his wealth increase at least 500% in the last year.
-Meanwhile, Amazon’s Jeff Bezos, has earned a cool extra $68.6 billion.
+To put that into perspective, that’s more than the entire economic output of Sweden, Turkey, or Saudi Arabia.
+As just one example, Elon Musk witnessed his wealth increase at least 1,116% in the last year and a half.
+Meanwhile, Amazon’s Jeff Bezos has earned an additional $89 billion.

 With data from the Forbes Real-Time Billionaires List, we navigate how the wealth of various uber-affluent groups have changed since the beginning of the pandemic.

 The 10 Richest People in the World

 With a net worth of $304 billion, Elon Musk is the wealthiest in the world.

 Boosting his wealth is a $100 billion valuation of SpaceX.
 Since February, its valuation has jumped roughly $25 billion, placing it among the most valuable private companies worldwide.
 The majority of Musk’s wealth, however, derives from Tesla, which recently moved its headquarters from California to Austin, Texas.

 Based on data as of November 8, 2021 here are the ten wealthiest individuals worldwide:

 |Rank||Name||Source||Net Worth Nov 2021||Net Worth Mar 2020||Change 2020-2021|